-- Get perspective on how important and urgent a decision it is.
+- Figure out how important and urgent a decision it is.
 Most of us live in a rushed work world.
-Every decision has got to get made as soon as possible.
+Every decision has to be made as soon as possible.
 Really?
-Step away and check out how important, and how urgent, a decision really is.
+Step away and check how important and how urgent a decision really is.

 - Consider a range of possible decision-making options.
-Any of the following options are perfectly valid, depending on the nature of the decision and people involved.
-For example: single-person decides, subgroup decides, vote is used, consensus is sought.
+Any of the following options are perfectly valid, depending on the nature of the decision and people involved: single person decides, subgroup decides, vote is used, consensus is sought.

 - Get clear on the current situation that calls for a decision.
 For example, if you’re going to decide on a new client survey form, make sure everyone involved is clear about the current form, how it’s been used, what is working and what challenges have been experienced with it.

 - Include the right people in the process.
 It’s a problem when the only people charged with making a decision are doing so for political reason, or by default.
 Think through who would be the best people to involve in the decision.

 - Explain whether people have consultative or decisive voice.
-When you get people involved, let them know if you want them to be part of the final decision (decisive voice), or if you are inviting their consultative voice (i.e. their opinion, their suggestions, their perspective).
+When you get people involved, let them know if you want them to be part of the final decision (decisive voice), or if you are inviting their their opinion, suggestions and perspective (consultative voice).

 - Make all the data available and know that’s never all of it.
-Get all the data at hand to help inform a decision.
+Gather the available data to help inform a decision.
 If you’re stuck, you need more.
-And, remember data includes people’s fears, wishes, sense of security etc. It is all data and all plays into a decision.
+Remember, data includes people’s fears, wishes, sense of security, etc. It is all data and all plays into a decision.

 - Expect and embrace struggle.
-Sam Kaner, in his book Facilitator’s Guide to Participatory Decision-Making, offers a great model for recognizing the inevitable “groan zone” of the process.
-We prefer to call it the “growth” zone but, either way, it ain’t easy but it is valuable.
+Sam Kaner, in his book Facilitator’s Guide to Participatory Decision-Making, offers a great model for recognizing the inevitable “groan zone” of decision-making process.
+We prefer to call it the “growth” zone and it can be challenging to navigate through.